How & where we invest

 With its diverse and delicate ecosystems, balancing economic development, particularly in the resources sector, with environmental conservation is a key challenge.

-Indigenous communities play an important role in the social fabric of the region, which means collaborative approaches to development that respect and include Indigenous perspectives are vital.
+First Nations peoples play an important role in the social fabric of the region, which means collaborative approaches to development that respect and include First Nations perspectives are vital.